-This document sets out some history for clarification for those new to the North Essex Parking Partnership (NEPP) and a summary of the plans for the forthcoming year.
+This document sets out some history for clarification for those new to NEPP and a summary of the plans for the forthcoming year.

-NEPP itself is an operational service of Colchester City Council, and Colchester is the Lead Authority.
-The NEPP operation includes separately-negotiated District Off-Street car park operations, parish car park operations, some consultancy services such as order-making, and the core On-Street operation.
+The NEPP operation includes separately negotiated District Off-Street car park operations, Parish car park operations, some consultancy services such as order-making, and work for neighbouring authorities, and the core On-Street operation.